SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

 Adding a new graphic test
 =========================

-.. todo:: add this?  differ enough from the **reviewing failing tests**
+.. todo:: BILL: add this?  differ enough from the **reviewing failing tests**
           section?

 Example: Adding an image test for the Gallery
 =============================================

-.. todo:: overkill to add this section?
+.. todo:: BILL: overkill to add this section?

 Assuming you have already written the code and a test for the new :ref:`contributing.documentation.gallery` entry lets highlight the commands